Weed shiner

-The weed shiner (Alburnops texanus) iis a species of freshwater ray-finned fish in the family Leuciscidae, the shiners, daces and minnows.
+The weed shiner (Alburnops texanus) is a species of freshwater ray-finned fish in the family Leuciscidae, the shiners, daces and minnows.
 Prior to 1958, this species was named Notropis roseus.

 Description

 The weed shiner, Alburnops texanus, is a member of the family Cyprinidae.
 It is a medium-sized minnow with a broad, dark lateral band down and a dark spot at the base of the caudal fin.
 The posterior 3–4 anal rays often have a dark pigment.
 Weed shiners have a somewhat compressed body, a large terminal to subterminal mouth, a gently rounded snout, and an eye diameter less than or equal to its snout length.
 The lateral line system is completely pored with 34–36 scales and is slightly decurved anteriorly.
 The dorsal surface of this fish tends to be olive-yellow with a silvery overlay and has dark-edged scales, giving off a checkerboard appearance.
 The ventral surface is white with silver tones.
 Weed shiners have a total of 6–8 gill rakers, 8 dorsal rays, 7 anal rays, 13–14 pectoral rays, and 8 pelvic rays.